github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 ## CLIP Achievements
 1. It demonstrated that scaling a simple pre-training task is sufficient to achieve competitive zero-shot performance on a great variety of image classification datasets.
 CLIP models can be applied to nearly arbitrary visual classification tasks.
 	- The pre-training task it scales is that of image-caption association.
 Previously, this contrastive approach was adopted by ConVIRT, but was limited to the field of medical imaging.
-2. This approach helps OpenAI address some critical weaknesses in the AI ecosystem:
+2. This approach helps OpenAI mitigate three critical weaknesses in the AI ecosystem:
 	1. Leveraging contrastive learning, the model learn 1 embedding representation for an object's  textual and visual representation.
+	2. **Narrowness:** For example, an ImageNet model is good at predicting the 1000 ImageNet categories, but that’s all it can do “out of the box.”
+If we wish to perform any other task, an ML practitioner needs to build a new dataset, add an output head, and fine-tune the model.
+In contrast, CLIP can be adapted to perform a wide variety of visual classification tasks without needing additional training examples.
+To apply CLIP to a new task, all we need to do is “tell” CLIP’s text-encoder the names of the task’s visual concepts, and it will output a linear classifier of CLIP’s visual representations.
+The accuracy of this classifier is often competitive with fully supervised models.
-	2. This allows the model to generalize well over several benchmarks, which measure varied vision aspects.
+	3. This allows the model to generalize well over several benchmarks, which measure varied vision aspects.
 For instance,
 		1. ObjectNet checks a model’s ability to recognize objects in many different poses and with many different backgrounds inside homes; while
 		2. ImageNet Rendition and ImageNet Sketch check a model’s ability to recognize more abstract depictions of objects.
 3. Gathering the data to train CLIP proved to be much simpler, since they uses an abundantly available source of supervision: the text paired with images found across the internet.
 As such, they didn't need human labelers to create this dataset, and dataset preparation proved to be cheap.